PS Now game rentals appear on PlayStation Store

-An update to the North American PlayStation Store suggests Sony is preparing to roll out a game rental service.
+An update to the North American PlayStation Store suggests Sony is preparing to roll out its game rental service.

 It looks as though gamers will be able to rent a game for either one day, seven days or 30 days, although it's reported that the rentals aren't working at this time.